 In 2002, Rooney made his professional debut as a 16 years old with Everton.
-Less than a year later, he became England's youngest international when he played against Australia.
+Less than a year later, he became England's youngest international.
 He made his big tournament debut at Euro 2004. he scored 4 goals and named as a member of the tournament's best XI.
 At the time of writing, he is England's key player for every major tournament since Euro 2004.
-As for Manchester United, he has won 5 Preimer League titles.
-In 2008, he formed a partnership with Cristano Ronaldo and won the Champions' League.
+With Manchester United, he formed a partnership with Cristano Ronaldo and won the Champions' League.

 ST: Dixie Dean (Cheshire)